Ann0831/serendilang/docs/architecture.md

 - the event name
 - optional parameters

-When a user interacts with the page (click, scroll, input, etc.), the listener reads `actionList` and emits appropriate events through the event bus.
+When a user interacts with the page (click, scroll, input, etc.), the listener reads the `actionList` and emits the corresponding events through the event bus.

-This creates a **declarative UI model** where components specify *what event should occur*, without knowing how it will be handled.
+This design allows any DOM element to emit events, even if it is not defined in `ui/`,

-**`handlers/` Subfolder**
+as long as it provides a valid `dataset.actionList`.
+For example, elements that are statically defined in `.html` files

-This subfolder contains all event handling modules.
+(i.e., not managed by the React-based UI components) can still participate in the event system.

-Each handler:
+**`handlers/`**

-1. imports the event bus
+This folder (inside `event/`) contains modules that register event handlers using `utils/eventBus.js`.

-2. registers callbacks for specific event names via the event bus (`utils/eventBus.js`, Layer 10)
+Registration here means binding event names to their corresponding handling logic within the event bus.

-This design keeps event emission and event handling cleanly separated.
+Through this process, each event is associated with a specific function that defines how the system should respond.

 ---
 ### 2.2.3  **`route/`**